sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Our first attempt at Lemire's algorithm

 Alright, at this point MacCárthaigh deems us ready for the new stuff.
 In [the next section](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L259-L311) he introduces Lemire's algorithm, but he starts us off with an **unfair** version of it.
 It's unfair in a way that's similar to our first dice implementation, but a little different.

-Let's explore!
+For one thing, this is the first time we meet the new variable `m`, which is set to `seed * s`.
+This is a crucial aspect of the algorithm, but I'm not sure how to explain it conceptually yet, so I urge you to read MacCárthaigh's comment.

+Anyway, here's the Rust I wrote at this point.

 ```rust
 fn lemire_unfair() {